allugo87/cheesehats/README.md

-Well, welly well well...
-Look who managed to sync their README.md to GitHub.
+Well, welly well well...look who managed to sync their README.md to GitHub.